Game summaries provided by Philipstown Soccer Club

 The game saw the debut of Scotia Hartford at central defense and Dahlia Beck at midfielder.
 Scotia showed an immediate aptitude for the game, repeatedly connecting with Ada Caccamise in the right midfield to move the ball out of danger, and Dahlia continually frustrated the opponents on the wing.

 Without any practices before Sunday, the game was a challenging one.
 After being repelled for some time, Red Hook started to break through in the middle of the first period with numerous fast breaks that pressured the Phoenix defense.
 After a scoring flurry and some repositioning, the second half featured a more evenly matched game, but the final score found the visitors winning 6-0.
-However, the Phoenix’s improvement from last year, and positive attitude even in a tough loss, bodes well for a great season.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+However, the Phoenix’s improvement from last year, and positive attitude even in a tough loss, bodes well for a great season.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.